yayvey/Gonzales_David_Juliette_Thomson_MusicMixerAssignment/README.md

 # Music Mixer Assignment
 Made by David Gonzales and Juliette Thomson<br><br>

+## KNOWN BUG:
+'Error 0x80010135 Path too long' while extracting.
+IT IS SAFE TO SKIP.
+Most likely caused by folders in assets.
+Tested.
+Does not effect any files needed for grading.

 This is a soundscape dedicated to the legendary West 4th St. basketball courts - called, 'The Cage'. <br>
 This is a spot where David visits everytime he goes to New York, and wanted to capture this experience in the assignment.<br>
 It is based on a moment David has resting in his memory, reimagining the sounds that fully immersed him in the concrete jungles of New York City.<br>